 As expected, the allocation of resources (neurons and spikes) affects the efficiency of visual coding for different stimulus families.
 For example, discrimination of sine wave gratings is best supported by a homogeneous population of narrowly tuned neurons (Figure 8B).
 This makes sense given that the tuning properties of this population best match the high degree of orientation concentration characteristic of grating stimuli (Figure 7C).
 Likewise, discrimination of noise images is better supported by a homogeneous population of broadly tuned neurons than by a population of narrowly tuned neurons (Figure 8B).
-For the latter task, the performance of the diverse population is similar to the best homogeneous population outperforms all homogeneous populations (Figure 8B).
+For the latter task, the performance of the diverse population is similar to the best homogeneous population (Figure 8B).
+But for natural images, the diverse population outperforms all homogenous populations (Figure 8B).